cybertraining-dsc/reu2022/project/rivanna-tensorflow.md

 rivanna$ module load tensorflow/2.8.0
 ```

-This will give you this output:
+This will give you this output which you can run:

 ```
 To execute the default application inside the container, run: